amethyst/amethyst/CONTRIBUTING.md

 rebase instead of creating merge commits.

 This is used sometimes when an upstream change cause problems with your pull request.
-The best practice is to do a fast-forward (FF) rebase.
+The best practice is to do a fast-forward ("ff") rebase.

 First, setup a remote called `upstream`: